Shared Task

 , or arc-easy_llama3

-.
-9 .json or .pt files with binary membership variables assigned to each node or edge in the model.
-If (2), there should be one circuit containing no more than each of the following percentages of edges: {0, 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 50}
+- If (2), there should be one circuit containing no more than each of the following percentages of edges:

 .
-In other words, we expect one circuit with k ≤ 0.1 % of edges, one with k ≤ 0.2 % of edges, etc., where k is the percentage of edges in the circuit compared to the full model.
-If the code provided in the MIB Circuit Localization Repository is used, the directory structure will already match the requirements.
+In other words, we expect one circuit with k ≤ 0.1 % of edges, one with k ≤ 0.2 % of edges, etc., where k is the percentage of edges in the circuit compared to the full model. - If the code provided in the MIB Circuit Localization Repository is used, the directory structure will already match the requirements.

-Submissions will be evaluated by organizers on the private test set from the MIB benchmark, and results will be made available on the MIB Leaderboard.
+Submissions to either track will be evaluated by organizers on the private test set from the MIB benchmark, and results will be made available on the MIB Leaderboard.
 Participants will be invited to submit a technical report describing their approach, results, and any insights gained during the process.
 The report should be no more than 4 pages long (excluding references) and follow the BlackboxNLP 2025 formatting guidelines.

 Task Details